Book 1 in my Sweet Home Alabama Series! *Each book in the series will be a complete story :)

 Setting the food down on the coffee table, Lawson walks over to the edge of the couch and leans down to kiss me.
 Knowing this is the last time I’ll ever kiss him, I let his lips touch mine.
 With tears hidden behind my lids, I run a hand along the nape of his neck, twirling strands of his hair that are peeking out from the bottom of his hat with my fingers.
 I’m burning the memory into my mind of the way it feels to hold him, how his lips feel as they kiss mine, and how his tongue tastes as it slips into my mouth, caressing mine.

-With a quivering lip, I finally pull away and stare up into his dark brown eyes.
+With a quivering lip, I finally pull away and stare up into his hazel eyes.
 My breath catches, and I bring my hand to my mouth, running my fingers over my lips, where I can still feel his kiss tingling.

 A tear falls from my eye and rolls down my cheek.